Sometimes, a person may experience an itchy vagina during their period. This may result from hormonal changes or allergies.

 Bacterial vaginosis

 Bacterial vaginosis is an infection that occurs when there is an imbalance of “good” and “bad” bacteria in the vagina.
-People with bacterial vaginosis may experience vaginal itching and a gray or white vaginal discharge that has a fishy odor.
+Symptoms include vaginal itching and gray or white vaginal discharge that has a fishy odor.

 Trichomoniasis

-Trichomoniasis is a sexually transmitted infection caused by the parasite Trichomonas vaginalis.
+Trichomoniasis is a sexually transmitted infection (STI) that is the result of the parasite Trichomonas vaginalis.

-Experts estimate that trichomoniasis accounts for around 15–20% of vaginitis cases.
-Vaginitis is the medical term for inflammation and irritation of the vagina.
+Experts estimate trichomoniasis accounts for around 15–20% of vaginitis cases.
+“Vaginitis” is the medical term for inflammation and irritation of the vagina.

 Around